 Similar to the baker, he or she will likely ask all about the wedding theme, suggest some flowers and colors, and then even may show you pictures of similar arrangements.
 The big difference with this vendor is that when the arrangements are complete, you will have the option of either picking them up yourself or having them delivered (and not many florists offer delivery for big orders like a wedding).

 The florist doesn't stick around, and creating the arrangements are likely the end of his or her responsibilities.
 A floral designer goes so much further.

-This vendor will likely insist on an appointment to brainstorm and talk about the wedding.
+A floral designer will likely insist on an appointment to brainstorm and talk about the wedding.
 In this appointment, you will discuss themes, colors, favored flowers, and desired feel and ambiance of the wedding.
-The floral designer will suggest flowers, different types of arrangements, and how the bride wants to feel.
+The floral designer will then likely suggest flowers, different types of arrangements, and will want to know how the bride wants to feel.

 There will definitely be pictures brought out.
 This vendor will likely take the bride through their flower cooler to talk about and touch different flowers, and will probably even pull some out to show the bride some different options.
 And the job doesn't stop with making the flower arrangements.
 That's just the beginning.